Warren Kole

-Warren David Blosjo Jr. (born September 23, 1977) known professionally as Warren Kole, is an American actor known for his role as LAPD Detective Wes Mitchell on the USA Network original series Common Law.
+Warren David Blosjo Jr., (born September 23, 1977) known professionally as Warren Kole, is an American actor known for his role as LAPD Detective Wes Mitchell on the USA Network original series Common Law.
 He also played Roderick on the FOX original series The Following in its first season, and starred as FBI Agent Robert Stahl in the NBC crime drama Shades of Blue.
 Since 2021, he has had a main role in Showtime's Yellowjackets as the character Jeff Sadecki.
-He also portrayed Rafe Adler in the video game Uncharted 4: A Thief's End and Commander Phillip Graves in 2022's Call of Duty: Modern Warfare II and 2023's Call of Duty: Modern Warfare III.
-Kole reprises the character in Call of Duty: Warzone.
+He also portrayed Rafe Adler in the video game Uncharted 4: A Thief's End and Commander Phillip Graves in 2022's Call of Duty: Modern Warfare II and 2023's Call of Duty: Modern Warfare III, and he reprises the character in Call of Duty: Warzone.

 Early life

 Warren Kole was born in San Antonio, Texas, and spent much of his early life in the Washington, D.C. area.
 He studied acting at Boston University in Massachusetts where he began his career performing in local theater productions.